yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ysql-login-profiles.md

 When enabled, database administrators with superuser (or in YugabyteDB Managed, `yb_db_admin`) privileges can create login profiles and assign roles to the profiles.

-There is no default profile for roles; you must explicitly assign all roles with login privileges to the profile if you want to policy to apply to all users.
+There is no default profile for roles; you must explicitly assign all roles with login privileges to the profile if you want the policy to apply to all users.
 Users not associated with a profile continue to have unlimited login attempts.

 When creating a profile, you must specify the number of failed attempts that are allowed before the account with the profile is locked.